ebarangayorg/Barangay-Management-System/README.md

 ## Disclaimer
 <div align="center">
-  We do not own the images, names, or references included in this project; they are used purely as placeholders.
+  We do not own the images, names, information or references included in this project they are used purely as placeholders. <br>
-  All trademarks, service marks, trade names, and other intellectual property rights belong to their respective owners.
+  All trademarks, service marks, trade names, and other intellectual property rights belong to their respective owners.  <br><br>

-  Made 💗 by <a href="https://github.com/lurxdel"><strong>Lurxdel</strong></a>
+  Made with 💗 by <a href="https://github.com/lurxdel"><strong>Lurxdel</strong></a>
 </div>